 4. Systems Biology Perspective

-Modern computational tools make it possible to model entire metabolic networks, predicting how perturbations—such as gene knockouts or nutrient scarcity—propagate through the system.
+Modern computational tools help us model entire metabolic networks, predicting how perturbations—such as gene knockouts or nutrient scarcity—propagate through the system.
 Flux balance analysis (FBA), for example, can estimate the optimal distribution of metabolic fluxes that maximizes growth under defined constraints.
-These models reaffirm that metabolism is not a linear chain but a highly interconnected web where changes reverberate globally Worth keeping that in mind..
+These models reaffirm that metabolism is not a linear chain but a highly interconnected web where changes reverberate globally And that's really what it comes down to.
+Which is the point..

 From Cells to Ecosystems: Scaling Up the Impact